saadricklamar/swapi-box/README.md

 ## SWAPibox

 SWAPI-BOX is a web based application built in React that uses asynchronous fetch calls to a Star Wars API.
-Character, planet, vehicle, film, species, and starshp data is then cleaned and organized into a fun UI with reusable React components.
+Character, planet, vehicle, film, species, and starshp data is then organized into a fun UI with reusable React components.
 Users can browse these various categories and bookmark their favorite cards.

 # Project Goals: